Enzzza/arduino-clock/README.md

 ### _Next we will record audio for our clock_

 <br>
-This part was very annoying for my mom because i made her repeat all those numbers :rofl:
+This part was very annoying for my mom because I made her repeat all those numbers :rofl:
 I used android application to record audio and edit it.

 <br>